 He said his background in business, the Winter Olympics and Massachusetts makes him better able to attack the nation's problems.

-Romney's allies say Romney's steady collection of GOP delegates makes it almost impossible for his rivals to catch him.
+His allies say Romney's steady collection of GOP delegates makes it almost impossible for Santorum, Gingrich or Paul, to catch him.
 But revised party rules, which allow many states to allocate delegates proportionately instead of winner-take-all, make it difficult for Romney to secure the 1,144 he needs before mid-summer, if then.

 "This is all about getting delegates," Romney told reporters Tuesday as he awaited the Alabama and Mississippi results.